ncats/RaMP-BackEnd/README.md

 4. Click "add source" button and select that *src* directory of the project
 5. Click apply and ok buttons.

 The script to build the database is main.py.
 When run, it calls the other classes and all the classes work together to build the database.
 The script takes ~10 minutes to run.
-If you want to run the script on the supercomputer how I do it is below: https://www.osc.edu/resources/technical_support/supercomputers/oakley
+If you want to run the script on the OSC supercomputer how I do it is below: https://www.osc.edu/resources/technical_support/supercomputers/oakley

 Here is the script I use to build the database on oakley: